JPCIT-commits/JavaScript-Term-Project/README.md

 ### Tag

 #### Description
-An assymetrical versus game where one player chases the other, losing health so long as they are "it".
+An asymetric versus game where one player chases the other, losing health so long as they are "it".
 Player 1 start's as the "it" player, having to tag player 2 to make them "it".
 Both players a have full range movement with the WASD and the Arrow Keys respectively.
 When a player's health hits 0, the game ends.